 Where to Use It?

-Auto-complete: When you run a query in Google search bar with the help of auto fill settings suggestions will be shown in drop down below
+Auto-complete: When you run a query in the Google search bar with the help of autofill settings, suggestions will be shown in drop down below

-Rating and Voting: The main content of the site can be decided by the voting in web pages like Digg and Reddit by bookmarking them.
+Rating and Voting: The voting can decide the site’s main content in web pages like Digg and Reddit by bookmarking them.